Skip to main content

 Trigger settingBehavior

-Dialog Details
+Dialog details

 When you open a specific chat, in addition to the conversation history, additional information is available:

-• Client profile — filled fields: name, language, preferences, and any data the AI extracted from the conversation
+• Client profile — filled fields: name, language, preferences, and any data the AI extracted from the conversation (see Profiles)

 SectionHow it relates to Chats